mlissner/michaeljaylissner.com/content/becoming-a-non-profit.md

 This is the official step that's required to incorporate your organization and it's a fairly easy one.
 Once this is done you'll have an Employer Identification Number (EIN) from the IRS.

 To do this, there is [a multi-step form on the IRS website][EIN-form].
 Work your way through it, and if you come out the other side, you'll quickly be the owner of a freshly minted EIN.
+[Keep it private, as you would an SSN][ein-privacy].

 ## Get Official with California